 Furthermore, each of our international students receives an individualised and tailored ESOL programme as well as individual classroom curriculum support to ensure their success.

-Our school considers gifted and talented education (GATE) and enhanced learning to be an integral part of the class programme and we have numerous avenues to provide such opportunities to our students.
-You can learn more about our GATE and enhancement programmes here.
+Our school considers gifted education and enhanced learning to be an integral part of the class programme and we have numerous avenues to provide such opportunities to our students.
+You can learn more about our Gifted Education programme here.

 Every student receives a mid-year and end of year report based on their progress within the curriculum levels.
 In addition, international students will also be issued an ESOL report at the end of the year based on their fluency and understanding of English.